Shoot wrestling: History

 Later on, many wrestlers became interested in promoting this more realistic style of professional wrestling and in 1984, the Universal Wrestling Federation was formed.
 The UWF was a professional wrestling organisation that promoted the shoot and strong styles of wrestling.
 While predetermined, the UWF featured effective and practical martial arts moves, which were applied with force.
 The organization would even host some legitimate mixed martial arts fights, where the UWF wrestlers were able to test their shoot wrestling techniques against fighters with other styles, mimicking Inoki's own exploits.
 However, internal conflicts between the wrestlers soon resulted in a breakup of the company.

 After the breakup of the original Universal Wrestling Federation, shoot wrestling branched into several disciplines.
-One of the first top stars to leave was "Tiger Mask" Satoru Sayama in 1985, he was dissatisfied with the UWF's internal politics and decided to follow his dream of founding his own martial art school, he used his knowledge in various martial arts to create a legit style of fighting using shoot-wrestling as a base, which he named "Shooto".
-Even though he returned to pro wrestling a few years later.
+One of the first top stars to leave was "Tiger Mask" Satoru Sayama in 1985, he was dissatisfied with the UWF's internal politics and decided to follow his dream of founding his own martial art discipline.
+He combined his knowledge of shoot wrestling and other martial arts to create a legitimate fighting style which he later named "Shooto", holding the first amateur event in 1986 and first professional event in 1989.
 Nobuhiko Takada and his supporters went to found UWF International, Akira Maeda founded Fighting Network RINGS while Yoshiaki Fujiwara went to found Pro Wrestling Fujiwara Gumi ("Fujiwara family"), in the latter, a few wrestlers such as Masakatsu Funaki and Minoru Suzuki, dissatisfied with Fujiwara's turn to lucha libre-inspired style and lack of focus in fighting skills, founded Pancrase in 1993, a company which used shoot-wrestling rules but promoted real unscripted fights.

 The multiple successors and organizations inspired by the UWF range from professional wrestling, to MMA and even standalone martial arts styles, they are collectively known as the "U-Kei" ("U-Group" or "U-Class").

-Shoot wrestling itself was popular until the mid-90s due the demise of the UWFi in 1996 and the simultaneous rise of Mixed martial arts in Japan led to a sharp decline in popularity.
+Shoot wrestling itself was popular until the mid-90s due the demise of the UWFi in 1996 and the simultaneous rise of mixed martial arts in Japan led to a sharp decline in popularity.
 Most shoot wrestlers started to migrate into MMA—Fighting Network RINGS itself became a full MMA promotion—or back to more theatrical forms of professional wrestling.

 Currently, a few companies have been promoting shoot-wrestling events.
 GLEAT is a Japanese promotion founded in 2020 by LIDET Entertainment consists of former Pro Wrestling NOAH officials.
 The "Lidet UWF" is a sub-brand which has UWF-style matches.
-Game Changer Wrestling—an American New Jersey-based promotion—promotes shoot-style wrestling events known as the GCW Bloodsport.
+Game Changer Wrestling—an American New Jersey–based promotion—promotes shoot-style wrestling events known as the GCW Bloodsport.
 The events counted with former MMA and shoot-inspired pro wrestlers such as Minoru Suzuki, Josh Barnett, Matt Riddle and Dan Severn.

-Major forms
+Major promotions

 Shoot wrestling branched into several sub disciplines after the breakup of the original Universal Wrestling Federation.
 The main forms and revivals are listed below.